econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 It would be a better world if financial advice could be justified as reflecting the mathematically optimal solution to a well-defined problem.
 Not only would academics have the satisfaction of knowing that they had finally come close to fulfilling the vision of Modligliani and Brumberg 70 years ago.
 Financial analysts could also sleep more soundly in the knowledge that the advice they were giving were what many people probably think it already is: The adaptation to the client's particular circumstances of the advice that is the best that can be delivered by the latest high-tech computational optimization tools.
 The time seems ripe for a much closer collaboration between academia and the financial industry in building this better world.
-This paper's open-source code, built with the associated open-source [Econ-ARK](https://econ-ark.org) project's tools, would be a good place to start.[^thankstrp]

-[^thankstrp]: We are grateful to the Sloan Foundation and to T Rowe Price for generous funding of the toolkit.